Tlattice/loldata/src/analytics/Readme.md

 # RankeMeUp core predictor

-Uses an Extract, Transform and Train methodology for game outcomes prediction.
+Uses an Extract, Transform and Train methodology for prediction of game outcomes.

 ## Extract Stage